-- A Ford® Chassis 6.8L Super-Duty V10 SOHC Triton® engine, 362-hp, TorqShiftTM, 5-speed overdrive transmission, 130-amp. alternator, 4-wheel ABS, Tires 22.5", Wheels stylized aluminum - B WorkhorseTM Chassis 8.1L Vortec V8, 340-hp, Allison® 1000 SeriesTM 6-speed electronic overdrive transmission, 145-amp. alternator, 4-wheel ABS, Tires 22.5", Wheel Liners stainless steel - c WorkhorseTM Chassis 8.1L Vortec V8, 340-hp, Allison® 2100 Series 6-speed electronic overdrive transmission, 145-amp. alternator, 4-wheel ABS, Tires 22.5", Wheel Liners stainless steel - 1 The height of each model is measured to the top of the tallest standard feature and is based on the curb weight of a typically equipped unit.
+Workhorse Chassis, GM Vortec[TM] 8100 V8,340-hp, Allison 2100MH 6-speed with two overdrive gears, 145-amp.
+Alternator, 4-wheel ABS, Wheel Liners stainless steel.

+1 The height of each model is measured to the top of the tallest standard feature and is based on the curb weight of a typically equipped unit.
 The actual height of your vehicle may vary by several inches depending on chassis or equipment variations.
-Please contact your dealer for further information. - 2 Floorplans feature a wide-body design over 96".
+Please contact your dealer for further information.

+2 Floorplans feature a wide-body design - over 96".
 In making your purchase decision, you should be aware that some states restrict access on some or all state roads to 96" in body width.
-Before making your purchase decision, you should confirm the road usage laws in the states of interest to you. - 3 The load capacity of your motor home is designated by weight, not by volume, so you cannot necessarily use all available space when loading your motor home. - 4 Capacities are based on measurements prior to tank installation.
-Slight capacity variations can result due to installation applications. - 5 Capacities shown are tank manufacturer's listed water capacity (W.C.).
-Actual filled LP capacity is 80% of listing due to overfilling prevention device on tank. - 6 Actual towing capacity is dependent on your particular loading and towing circumstances which includes the GVWR, GAWR, and GCWR as well as adequate trailer brakes.
-Please refer to the chassis operator's manual of your vehicle for further towing information. - † See "Towing Guidelines" in Miscellaneous section.
+Before making your purchase decision, you should confirm the road usage laws in the states of interest to you.

+3 The load capacity of your motor home is designated by weight, not by volume, so you cannot necessarily use all available space when loading your motor home.

+4 Capacities are based on measurements prior to tank installation.
+Slight capacity variations can result due to installation applications.

+5 Capacities shown are tank manufacturer's listed water capacity (W.C.).
+Actual filled LP capacity is 80% of listing due to overfilling prevention device on tank.

+6 Actual towing capacity is dependent on your particular loading and towing circumstances which includes the GVWR, GAWR, and GCWR as well as adequate trailer brakes.
+Please refer to the chassis operator's manual of your vehicle for further towing information.

+See Towing Guidelines in Miscellaneous Section.

-OWNER INFORMATION
+OWNER AND VEHICLE INFORMATION

+OWNER INFO

-Owner's Name
+Owner's Name(s)

-Street Address
+Address

-City, State/Province, and Zip
+VEHICLE INFORMATION

+Motor Home Model Number

 Motor Home Serial Number

-Vehicle Chassis Identification Number (VIN)

-Vehicle Mileage at Time of Delivery
+Vehicle Mileage at Delivery

-Selling Dealer Name and Address
+Selling Dealer Name

-EMERGENCY INFORMATION

-YOUR WINNEBAGO INDUSTRIES DEALER Name

 Address

-Contact Person

 Phone

-CHASSIS DEALER/SERVICE CENTER Name
+CHASSIS SERVICE CENTER

+Name

 Address

-Contact Person

-Phone
+Contact Phone

-INSURANCE POLICY
+RV INSURANCE POLICY

+Company

 Policy Number

-Phone
+Agent Phone

-2007 NEW VEHICLE LIMITED WARRANTY WINNEBAGO INDUSTRIES, INC.
+2008 NEW VEHICLE LIMITED WARRANTY WINNEBAGO INDUSTRIES, INC.